brainflow-dev/brainflow/roadmap.md

 Additionally, an item not being on the roadmap does not exclude it from inclusion in BrainFlow.
 The roadmap is intended for larger, fundamental changes to the project that are likely to take months or years of developer time.
 Smaller-scoped items will continue to be tracked on our issue tracker.

-## Rust and C++ interoperability

-We are experimenting with Rust.
-For the foreseeable future, C++ is the reigning monarch in our codebase, and any use of Rust will need to fit in with C++ — not the other way around.
-This seems to present some C++/Rust interoperability challenges which nobody else has faced.

-Primary goal is to simplify process of adding new boards using Rust, also we want to make our codebase safer in terms of memory errors.
-Rust has some [libraries for BT,BLE](https://github.com/deviceplug/btleplug) which are not available for C++.
-We want to use them to simplify BT,BLE communication in BrainFlow.

 ## Support as many devices as possible

 BrainFlow has built-in framework for adding new devices.
 It works great and simplifies this process, but to add new boards we need to buy them or collaborate with manufactorers.